 - Finally, use Facebook’s ‘Brand Lift’ survey capabilities to measure the success of the ads.

 YES can also deploy software to optimize the design and messaging of YES Facebook ads.
 YES can ‘campaign spray’ ads at Facebook users, which will lead to tens of thousands of different webpages, each micro-targeted at a different segment of voters’.
-The YES digital team can built and generate tend of thousands of distinct pieces of creative content.
+The YES digital team can build and generate tens of thousands of distinct pieces of creative content.

 There is of course another further strategy, which not surprisingly, is based on the opposite, negative.
 Instead of expanding the YES electorate, YES Digital can shrink the No electorate, using existing techniques for digitalised voter reversibility.